Explore 401(k) and IRA withdrawal rules with our guides. Use our Rollover tool for personalized advice.

 Our online process and team of experts make it easy to roll over your 401(k) fast.

-If you need to borrow from your retirement account balance for any reason, including one of the situations we discussed above with different withdrawal rules, you may be wondering how to start the process and what to expect.
+If you need to borrow from your retirement account balance for any reason, including one of the situations we discussed above, you may be wondering how to start the process and what to expect.

-Make sure you have reviewed the IRA rules with a tax professional before beginning to process to understand if your distribution is eligible to be tax-free and/or penalty-free.
+For starters, make sure you have reviewed the IRA rules with a tax advisor before beginning to process to understand if your distribution is eligible to be tax-free and/or penalty-free.

 If you do proceed, these are the steps you can take to be prepared when you initiate an early withdrawal from your tax-deferred IRA account.